josephbharrison/pgn-tools/README.md

 # Download TWIC 1415
 $ ./dl-twic 1415

-# Generate ECO from all TWIC
+# Generate ECO library from all TWIC
 $ ./mk-eco

-# Update ECO from TWIC 1415
+# Update ECO library from TWIC 1415
 $ ./mk-eco pgn/twic/1415.pgn

 # Find Caruana games with Elo ratings 2700 or higher in twic1368.pgn